MAD9137/f2024/docs/modules/week5/create-table.md

 ![Table View](/F2020/assets/img/TableViews_01.png)

 After dragging the Table View Controller to the storyboard, we need to make sure we set it to be the initial view controller for this project.
-This is done by selecting the new tableView and checking on "**Is Initial View Controller**" in the Attributes Inspector on the right side of Xcode.
+This is done by selecting the new tableView and checking on '**Is Initial View Controller**' in the Attributes Inspector on the right side of Xcode.

 ![Table View](/F2020/assets/img/TableViews_02.png)